7 Best Ski Backpacks of 2022/2023

 An airbag pack is heavier and bulkier, so they are best suited for backcountry skiing or riding.
 Most pack brands offer an airbag system that can be purchased separately and added to one of their existing packs.

 When considering capacity, first decide what kind of skiing you will be doing.
-If you are only going to be skiing in the resort, then a smaller 15-20L pack is all you need.
+If you are only resort skiing, then a smaller 15-20L pack is all you need.
 You won’t be carrying much gear and can get away with a smaller bag.

 If you are venturing into the backcountry, you will need a larger pack in the 20L -35L range.
 This will allow you to carry all your necessary gear for a day trip.